ophelialabs/Documents/README.md

 - 08/31/26: **Self-sacrifice**, you know that sounds correct, because if I was wrong, wouldn't it be self-destruction?
 - Add to tactics.
 One of first thoughts was how can I set something up that only gives the team one direction.
 Think battle of Thermopylae.
 - Now I know you already know that once I get this more organized I plan on attacking from multiple angles.
 What does one do when they want to ex-filtrate a specific group?
+- Two times.
+First, you stated you could "play me like a fiddle", then on 8/13/26 around 3 am you stated, "see I can control everything you do".
+First, you saw an opportunity and you thought it was your best chance.
+You were too impatient and you've gotten too arrogant.
+I **know I am not the first**.

 # Internal Enterprise Knowledge Base
 I believe you should build documentation beforehand.
 CPK-RA